Center for Natural Resource Governance

 Negotiation Support Initiative

-Many developing countries engage in complex contract negotiations for major projects, such as resource extraction and infrastructure projects.
-It is in the interest of both governments and investors/contracting companies that these contracts are fair, transparent, and responsive to changing conditions.
-This increases the likelihood that they will remain stable over the long term and decreases the likelihood that they will lead to conflict.
-Although the terms of these contracts are critically important, countries often lack the necessary negotiating capacity to achieve the best possible terms for both sides.
+Many developing countries conduct complex contract negotiations for major projects, e.g. raw material extraction and infrastructure projects.
+It is in the interest of both governments and investors/contractors that these contracts are fair and transparent and can react to changing conditions.
+This increases the likelihood that they will remain stable in the long term and reduces the likelihood that they will lead to conflicts.
+Although the terms of these contracts are of critical importance, countries often lack the necessary negotiating capacity to achieve the best possible terms for both sides.

-Against this backdrop, the HUMBOLDT-VIADRINA Governance Platform* (Berlin, Germany) and the Columbia Center on Sustainable Investment (New York, USA) have initiated a process with the goal of determining how expert support for these complex negotiations can be beneficially expanded globally.
+Against this backdrop, the HUMBOLDT-VIADRINA Governance Platform* (Berlin, Germany) and the Columbia Center on Sustainable Investment (New York, USA) have initiated a process to determine how expert support for these complex negotiations can be expanded globally in a beneficial way.

 The initiative was launched by the former HUMBOLDT-VIADRINA School of Governance.
 The Berlin Governance Platform will continue the work of this initiative.